Is Snowboarding Hard? Here’s The Harsh Truth…

 People who enjoy a challenge

-I am going to be honest, if you think that snowboarding is just a quick and easy hobby to pick up then I would say that you are either Shawn White or you are in denial.
+I am going to be honest, if you think that snowboarding is easy and a quick hobby to pick up then I would say that you are either Shawn White or you are in denial.

 For some, it is more difficult than others.
 However, I think that every snowboarder can remember those bumps and bruises that they got from the first few times they put their boots into their snowboard bindings.